eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 ###	Using *Makefile* for Build Automation

 For *Makefile*-based build automation for executing/running
-	*GNU Octave* scripts, I have to do the following:
+	*GNU Octave* scripts, we have to do the following:
 + ./[*filename*]
 	- Requires adding the *UNIX* shebang for *GNU Octave*
 	- Requires using *chmod* (*UNIX* command) to change the file